There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 Another major difference I noted in neighbourhood schools and elite schools generally is family income and level of education of the parents.

-In fact, I think many of the students in elite schools are not there because of capability alone but because they had many advantages in life to begin with.
+In fact, I feel many of the students in elite schools are not there because of capability alone but because they had many advantages in life to begin with.

 In 2010, Minister Mentor Lee Kuan Yew shared some glaring statistics about how privileged children with parents who are university graduates have a much higher probability of exceling in school.